eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 - The Wallet Provider updating the Wallet Unit,

-- The Wallet Provider revoking the Wallet Unit, including at the User\'s request.
-Revocation of the Wallet Unit is accomplished by revoking the Wallet Unit Attestation (see \[Topic 9\] and \[Topic 38\]).
+- The Wallet Provider revoking the Wallet Unit, including at the User's request.
+Revocation of the Wallet Unit is accomplished by revoking the Wallet Unit Attestation (see [Topic 9] and [Topic 38]).

 - The User uninstalling the Wallet Instance.